Skip to contents

 ## [6] "Fibroblast" "Epithelial" "Plasma"

 Next, normalize the gene expression data using SCTransform or NormalizeData.
-Here, we are normalizing the data using SCTransform.
-We recommend to install the glmGamPoi package for faster computation.
+Here, we use NormalizeData for demonstration.

 Then, extract the normalized gene expression matrix and cell type annotations from the Seurat object.